Absolute continuity of Bernoulli convolutions for algebraic parameters: Entropy of convolutions in the high entropy regime

-As we already noted, the entropy of a measure between the scales $1$ and $M$ for an integer $M\in\Z_{>0}$, is always bounded above by $\log M$.
+We begin with a discussion motivating the argument.
+As we already noted, the entropy of a measure between the scales $1$ and $M$ for some $M\in\Z_{>0}$, is always bounded above by $\log M$.
 Motivated by this, we refer to the quantity $\log M-H(\mu;1|M)$ as the missing entropy between these scales.
-If $a$, $b$ are positive integers such that $a|b|M$, then
+If $a$, $b$ are positive integers such that $a|b$ and $b|M$, then

 that is, the missing entropy between the scales $a$ and $b$ is at most as much as between the scales $1$ and $M$.
 This follows easily from $H(\mu;1|a)\le \log a$ and $H(\mu;b|M)\le \log (M/b)$.

 In this language, Theorem \ref{th:high-entropy-convolution} can be stated informally as follows.
 If we take two measures whose missing entropies are small, then the missing entropy of their convolution may be only a little larger than the product of the missing entropies of the factors.
 The intuition behind this result is that we can decompose the probability measures $\mu$ and $\wt\mu$ as a combination of the uniform distribution (on an interval, say) plus an error term controlled by the missing entropy in a suitable quantitative sense.
 Since the convolution of a uniform measure with any measure is (close to) uniform, the only term contributing to the missing entropy of the convolution is the convolution of the error terms.
 We will control the ``size" of this term in a suitable sense by the product of the ``sizes'' of the error terms.